Don't Miss the Magic of El Yunque Rainforest. Reserve & Pay Later

 - Pros of staying in Cabo Rojo: Tranquil, uncrowded beaches.
 Budget-friendly accommodations, and many restaurants and various bakeries at lower prices than touristy places.

 - Cons of staying in Cabo Rojo: Not a touristy place, but that’s one of the reasons travelers love Cabo Rojo.
 If you’re into big breakfasts, there aren’t many local restaurants that serve it, however, there are all types of American fast food chains with breakfast.
-We recommend you get an egg, ham, and cheese sandwich at a local bakery made with fresh bread and for less than a fast food chain.
+We recommend you get an egg, ham, and cheese sandwich at a local bakery made with fresh bread, delicious and for less than a fast food chain.

 - Getting Around the Cabo Rojo: You’ll need a car rental to get around.

 Top Rated Accommodations in Cabo Rojo, Puerto Rico

 The city of Mayaguez is considered the capital of the west coast.
 If you’re looking for a central place to stay, Mayaguez offers various hotels and small inns near many restaurants and shops.
 The historic district boasts one of the most active and elegant squares in Puerto Rico with cultural events throughout the year.
 If you’re visiting Puerto Rico during Christmas, you don’t want to miss visiting Mayaguez for the most impressive lights, decorations, and festivities on the island.
 There are many restaurants in town, and one of the best bakeries in Puerto Rico for daily treats, fresh bread, and great sandwiches.
 A short drive from the center of town you can enjoy the beaches and attractions of Rincon, Cabo Rojo, Gozalandia waterfalls, and historical landmarks of San German a short drive away.
 Don’t miss the bioluminescent bay in Lajas, about a 45-minute drive from Mayaguez.